Snatch (film): Plot

-Sol and Vinny, working with Boris and driver Tyrone, hatch a plan to both kidnap Franky for the diamond and rob a bookmaker he was visiting.
-During the botched robbery, Franky is kidnapped but killed by Boris, who seizes the diamond.
-Tony, a bounty hunter hired by Avi, pursues Boris, leading to a series of crashes and accidentally killing his ally Rosebud.
-Brick Top sends men to enforce Mickey's compliance in throwing the fight after his open refusal, who end up killing Mickey’s mum.
-Boris is killed and Tyrone is injured while holding Avi hostage, and Sol and Vinny are forced to give the location of the diamond when Vinny’s dog is threatened with death.
-Vinny’s dog subsequently eats the diamond, enraging Avi to the point that he accidentally shoots Tony; following this, he gives up on the diamond and leaves back to America.
+Knowing of Franky's gambling addiction, Boris asks him to place a bet for him at a local bookmaker.
+He then recruits small-time criminals Sol, Vinny and Tyrone to rob the bookmakers and kidnap Franky.
+The robbery fails, but Franky is successfully kidnapped before being killed by Boris, who seizes the diamond.
+Bullet Tooth Tony, a bounty hunter hired by Avi, pursues Boris, leading to a series of car crashes and the death of Avi's bodyguard Rosebud.

+To intimidate Mickey into throwing the fight, Brick Top sends men to the Traveller campsite, who burn down Mickey's mother's caravan as she is sleeping inside, killing her.
+Avi manages to nick the diamond from Boris, but loses the diamond to Sol and Vinny during a shootout.
+Tony kills Boris and injures Tyrone during the shootout.
+Vinny hides the diamond down his trousers and claims his dog must have swallowed it.
+However, Sol and Vinny are forced to give the location of the diamond when the dog is threatened with death.
+The dog subsequently swallows the diamond for real and runs away out a window, enraging Avi to the point that he accidentally shoots Tony (when trying to shoot the dog); following this, he gives up on the diamond and returns to America.

-Mickey participates in the fixed fight, recovers after being knocked down, and knocks out his opponent, secretly profiting from bets placed on himself.
-Brick Top attempts to punish the Travellers for interference, but the Travellers ambush and massacre him and his crew.
-Turkish and Tommy encounter the Travellers’ deserted camp and are briefly confronted by police looking for the Travellers.
-Sol and Vinny are arrested with Franky's body, while Vinny’s dog, which swallowed the diamond, leads Turkish and Tommy to recover it.
+Mickey participates in the fixed fight, recovers after being knocked down, and knocks out his opponent, having secretly bet on himself.
+The Travellers ambush and massacre Brick Top and his crew.
+The next morning, Turkish and Tommy encounter the Travellers’ deserted camp and are briefly confronted by police looking for them.
+Sol and Vinny are arrested with Franky's body, while Vinny’s dog is found by Turkish and Tommy at the camp site.
+They take the dog to a vet, who removes the diamond it swallowed.
 They consult Doug, who informs Avi, prompting him to return to London to purchase the diamond.